The ProSomnus® ACG® System for TMJ, Chronic Headaches, and Airway Disorders.

 - Alleviate clicking, popping and locking

-- Alleviate daytime clenching reminding the patient to keep lips together, teeth apart (LTTA) as a Cognitive behavioral device to
+- Alleviate daytime clenching reminding the patient to keep lips together, teeth apart (LTTA) as a Cognitive Behavioral device

 - Relaxes the masticatory and cervical muscles